mmorgans/docs/content/posts/analyzing-soil-with-xrf.md

 2.  **Connect the XRF to a Computer**
     -   Open the `NDTr` software from the start menu on the desktop.
 It should automatically connect to the XRF and mirror the device’s screen on the computer.
-    -   If prompted, you will need to select the COM port used to communicate with the XRF.
-The XRF should be open on COM6, but listing should have names.
+        -   If it doesn't, try some of the following.
+        -   The software should be the _only_ XRF-related piece of software open.
+If something else is open trying to communicate with the scanner, it won't work.
+        -   The scanner should be communicating on COM6.
+To ensure this is the case or to change it:
+            -   Maximize the window with the window decoration controls (e.g. _ □ ☒)
+            -   Click the now visible settings button.
+            -   Change the COM port to 6.
+            -   If it still won't work, ensure that the XRF is actually communicating on COM6.
+                -   Open Device Manager (search in start menu), and under "Universal Serial Bus", look for the scanner.
+Note the COM port.

 3.  **Prepare and Name the Samples**
     -   Slide the latch on the XRF stand to the right and open the lid.